Signum21/Residues-check/README.md

 ```

 ## Output colors
-Green values under a Blue path can be manually deleted but won't be opened, only the parent path will be opened.<br>
+Green values under a Blue path can be manually deleted.
-Green paths will be opened and can be manually deleted.
+Green paths can be manually deleted.
 The optional White values under specify which string triggered the match.

 ## Verbosity
 You can use the \[-Verbose, -v] option to add basic verbosity and the \[-Debug, -d] option to add high verbosity.<br>